cinnober/order-matcher-exercise/readme.md

 The priority of the orders to match is based on the following:

-  1. On the price that is best for the active order (the one just entered)
+  1. On the __price__ that is best for the active order (the one just entered)
-  2. On the time the order was entered (first come first served)
+  2. On the __time__ the order was entered (first come first served)

+There is a skeleton class `com.cinnober.exercise.ordermatcher.OrderMatcher` which contains a few methods that need to be implemented.
+There are also a few JUnit test cases that currently fails.
+Implement the methods correctly and they will pass.

 ## Build and Run ##
-First:
+First: `cd OrderMatcherExercise`
->cd OrderMatcherExercise

-Compile:
+Compile: `gradle assemble`
->gradle build

-Compile and run unit tests:
+Compile and run unit tests: `gradle build`
->gradle build

-Run the application (through gradle):
+Run the application (through gradle): `gradle run`
->gradle run

-Package the application:
+Package the application: `gradle installApp`
->gradle installApp

-Run the application (standalone):
+Run the application (standalone): `./build/install/OrderMatcherExercise/bin/OrderMatcherExercise`
->./build/install/OrderMatcherExercise/bin/OrderMatcherExercise

 ### Eclipse IDE ###

-If you want to edit java files from within eclipse, run
->gradle eclipse

-and then from within eclipse File -> Import... -> General -> Existing projects into workspace -> Next..
+If you want to edit java files from within eclipse, run `gradle eclipse` and then from within eclipse File -> Import... -> General -> Existing projects into workspace -> Next..
 Browse.. browse to where you cloned repo -> Ok.. -> Select All -> Import.

 ### Netbeans IDE ###